 The Committee is asked to consider and respond to the Call-In in accordance with the procedure set out in the Council’s constitution.

-1. That no further action was necessary and the decision could be implemented as originally intended.
+That no further action is required and the decision can be implemented.